 ... and in a halting way, through my limited vocabulary, I'm proclaiming Jesus as Lord to these people whom I'm coming to love and appreciate.

-One stereotype that Americans have of the Italians is that they eat only spaghetti and ravioli and pizza and lasagna.
+One stereotype Americans have of the Italians is that they eat only spaghetti, ravioli, pizza and lasagna.
 It's a stereotype which needs to be smashed.
-For Italian food is one of the world's truly great cuisines.
-It is true that the Italians eat spaghetti or ravioli or something like it for every meal-but that dish is called the "first plate" and is always merely the appetizer!
+Italian food is one of the world's truly great cuisines.
+It is true that the Italians eat spaghetti or ravioli or something like it for every meal -- but that dish is called the "first plate" and is thus somewhat of an appetizer!

 Here's how it went: We began with an ample portion of spaghetti covered with a delicious, home-cooked tomato sauce.
-Then came the second course of a large piece of veal cutlet together with a mixed green salad, including a vinegar-and-olive-oil dressing.
-At this point many Italian meals end with some fresh fruit for dessert (and there's always some delicious fruit in season here).
-I was quite ready to call it quits there, having enjoyed what I thought was a bountiful and delicious dinner.
+Then came the second course of a large piece of veal cutlet together with a mixed green salad, including a vinegar and olive oil dressing.
+At this point, many Italian meals end with some fresh fruit for dessert (and there's always some delicious fruit in season here).
+I was ready to call it quits there, having enjoyed what I thought was a bountiful and delicious dinner.

 But, oh, no. The dishes kept coming.
 On came a plate of swordfish with artichokes (my first time to try them) as the side vegetable.
 I was now certain the fresh fruit was on its way.
 But no. The table (which resembled an Early American style piece of furniture, no less!) was cleared, and plates full of boiled eggplant with relishes of olives and pickles came through the door.